This is a slight modification of a post I made titled: O Gauge Forum Post on Smoke Units

 The two heater wires from the three-pin PCB plug connect to the LokSound L’s HTR+/- terminals.
 (Pins 1 and 3 are shorted together on the PCB and connect to one side of the heater resistor.
 Pin 2 is ground and connects to the other side of the heater resistor.)

 The motor wires directly connect to the MOT+/- terminals.
 Out of sheer luck, when the red motor lead from the smoke unit is connected to MOT+, and it’s black lead to MOT-, the fan motor spins in the “correct” direction.

-As others has suggested, I also replaced the original 27 ohm ceramic resistor with a Lionel 27 ohm replacement #6008141055.
+As others have suggested, I also replaced the original 27 ohm ceramic resistor with a Lionel 27 ohm replacement #6008141055.

-Once the smoke unit’s six outputs were connected to the LokSound L’s ESU smoke unit terminals, there were some modifications needed in the ESU sound files and decoder set-up, since they did not originally activate the ESU smoke unit.
+Once you connect the smoke unit’s six outputs to the LokSound L’s ESU smoke unit terminals, some modifications are needed in the ESU sound files and decoder set-up, since they did not originally activate the ESU smoke unit.
 First, follow THOR73’s directions regarding the connection between sound and smoke chuffing under the “Smoke unit” menu.
 Note especially that the smoke unit’s automatic power-off time should be reset since the default is 0 seconds.
 I don’t know if 0 means never turn off, but a non-zero setting seemed like a good idea to me.